banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

 The other readmes should be reviewed before reading through this readme, and the scripts themselves are commented in detail.

 ### Description of model
-Instead of a large, generally homogenous population where different nodes may be poorly defined, a school has a relatively small population (<400 for an elementary school, up to 2000 for a high school), in which the nodes can be very defined (e.g. by classroom or by grade), and in which there are at least two distinct types of individual, students and teachers that share a classroom, and teachers that rotate between classrooms.
+Instead of a large, generally homogenous population where different nodes may be poorly defined, a school has a relatively small population (<400 for an elementary school, up to 2000 for a high school), in which the nodes can be very defined (e.g. by classroom or by grade), and in which there are at least two distinct types of individual: students and teachers that share a classroom, and teachers that rotate between classrooms.
 The school scripts can model different types of school structures, for example:
 - An elementary school where music, art, and PE teachers rotate between classrooms that otherwise don't mix.
 - A middle school with little mixing across grades, but where students in the same grade that don't share a homeroom may encounter each other in electives.
 - A high school with nearly homogeneous mixing within a grade and significant mixing across grades, where teachers encounter multiple different groups of students throughout the day.